zhangzhics/zhangzhics.github.io/_pages/about.md

 {% include base_path %}

-<sub> I'm a lecturer in the University of Western Australia.
+<sub> I'm a lecturer (equivalent to assistant professor in US) in the University of Western Australia.
 Prior to that, I was Research Scientist at CSIRO's Data61, Australia.
 I received my Ph.D. degree in Computer Science from the University of New South Wales, Australia.
 My research interests are in the areas of system security, rowhammer, and adversarial artificial intelligence.

 ### News!
 - <sub>Our paper "Yes, One-Bit-Flip Matters!
 Universal DNN Model Inference Depletion with Runtime Code Fault Injection" has been conditionally accepted by USENIX Security 2024.